mpociot/laravel-firebase-sync/README.md

 The data that will be synchronized is the array representation of your model.
 That means that you can modify the data using the existing Eloquent model attributes like `visible`, `hidden` or `appends`.

-If you need more control over the data that gets synchronized with Firebase, you can override the `getFirebaseSyncData` of the `SyncsWithFirebase` trait and let it return the array data you want to send to Firebase.
+If you need more control over the data that gets synchronized with Firebase, you can override the `toArray` of your model class and let it return the array data you want to send to Firebase.

 <a name="license" />